Plymouth Family Resource Center (PFRC)

 - Behavioral concerns/defiance for a child of any age

-- CRA/pre-CRA youth and families/school refusal/attendance issues for a child of any age
+- Child Requiring Assistance (CRA)/pre-CRA youth and families/school refusal/attendance issues for a child of any age

 - Youth diversion cases from the juvenile court

 - General concerns about a youth’s functioning for a child of any age